Consensys/mythril/tests/testdata/outputs_expected/overflow.sol.markdown

 ### Description
 A possible integer overflow exists in the function sendeth(address,uint256).
- Addition will result in a lower value
+ Addition will result in a lower value.

 In *<TESTDATA>/inputs/overflow.sol:13*